rajwar-amn/DSA-Notes/Array.md

   - ### Solution
     -  Moore's voting algorithm (extended version) take 4 pointers two for count and 2 for elements as there can only be a max of two elements

-## 3Sum  15.
+## 9  3 Sum  15.
   - Given an integer array nums, return all the triplets `[nums[i], nums[j], nums[k]] `such that `i != j`, `i != k`, and `j != k`, and `nums[i] + nums[j] + nums[k] == 0`.

-Notice that the solution set must not contain duplicate triplets.
+  - Notice that the solution set must not contain duplicate triplets.
     ### Example 1:
        ```
       Input: nums = [3,2,3]